 - Public awareness raising campaigns and sensitisation of parents, teachers and politicians on the danger of alcohol and drugs.

-Public high school students aged 14 – 18 years and young motor taxi drivers.
-In addition, the project works with local leaders, teachers and parents.
+In addition, the programme works with local leaders, teachers and parents.

 Funders and partners: